 Data covered by FERPA, HIPAA or PII are generally not used in a federated service provider exchange.
 If this became unavoidable for some reason, UF data is subject to UF Privacy and UF Security Policy and standards and procedures.
-In addition, any use of restricted data in a federated scenario would require explicit agreement of the UF Privacy office and should be only allowed if the UF IAM administration requests this access thru the UF Privacy office on behalf of the Federated Access Service Provider.
+In addition, any use of restricted data in a federated scenario would require explicit agreement of the UF Privacy office and should be only allowed if the UF Identity Services team requests this access thru the UF Privacy office on behalf of the Federated Access Service Provider.
 These requests are closely scrutinized and reviewed prior to approval.

 3. Service Provider Information

 Service Providers are trusted to ask for only the information necessary to make an appropriate access control decision, and to not misuse information provided to them by Identity Providers.
 Service Providers must describe the basis on which access to resources is managed and their practices with respect to attribute information they receive from other Participants.

 3.1 What attribute information about an individual do you require in order to manage access to resources you make available to other Participants?
 Describe separately for each resource Provider ID that you have registered.
 In general we would need: eduPersonScopedAffiliation, eduPersonPrincipalName and /or eduPersonTargetedID, sn, givenName, displayName, mail and eduPersonEntitlement

 3.2 What use do you make of attribute information that you receive in addition to basic access control decisions?
 For example, do you aggregate session access records or records of specific information accessed based on attribute information, or make attribute information available to partner organizations, etc.?
 Attribute information used for access to UF Service providers will be used for access control decisions, network session access audit logs and application session access audit logs.
 No other use of the attribute information is generally allowed.